eileenkammel/eileenkammel.github.io/content/fist_post.md

 - Making assistive tools (like screen readers) smarter
 - Improving collaboration between people and machines

-If a model says *“the chair in the back corner”* but there are three of them—it’s a problem.
+If a model says *“the chair in the back corner”* but there are three of them, it’s a problem.
 That’s why it’s important we keep testing and improving this kind of ability.

 ---